 - Parodied on The Ren & Stimpy Show.
 In the episode "Terminal Stimpy", Stimpy goes through the five stages after realizing he's on the last of his nine lives... except in "Bargaining", he literally bargains with Ren over antique furniture.

 - Parodied in a Robot Chicken sketch: A giraffe is stuck in a quicksand pit and experiences the stages in order.
 When he finally gets to acceptance, he hits bottom...with his head and neck still above ground.

-- In The Simpsons episode where Homer eats bad fugu fish and is told he will likely die, he's told of the model by Dr. Hibbert and goes through all five stages in about 10 seconds.
+- The Simpsons: In "One Fish, Two Fish, Blowfish, Blue Fish", Homer eats bad fugu fish and is told he will likely die; he's told of the model by Dr. Hibbert and goes through all five stages in about 10 seconds.

 Hibbert: You can expect to go through five stages.
 The first is denial.

 Hibbert: After that, comes fear.